Hestice/Hestice/README.md

   Check out [my 2023 portfolio](https://custillano-room-bokoko33.vercel.app/)!!
 This is hosted in Vercel as of now, so please bear with its speed🙏.
 It's also mobile responsive, but I do recommend to experience it on Web, I think it's way cooler!

-  WIP because why not [2026 fortpoflio](https://custillano.dev/) web experience recommended.. but do what you want with your free will
+  WIP because why not: [here's my 2026 fortpoflio](https://custillano.dev/) -- web experience recommended.. but do what you want with your free will
 <!--
 **Hestice/Hestice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.